FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 Over time some masks got their own naming according to the properties of the values assigned:
  *  If it designates high output values to low input values and low values to the rest it is called *Shadows Mask Generator*.
-    The output mask is called *Shadows Luminosity Mask* which reveals shadows and blocks everything elese.
+    The output mask is called *Shadows Luminosity Mask* which reveals shadows and blocks everything else.
  *  If it designates high output values to mid input values and low values to the rest it is called *Midtones Mask Generator*.
-    The output mask is called *Midtones Luminosity Mask* which reveals midtones and blocks everything elese.
+    The output mask is called *Midtones Luminosity Mask* which reveals midtones and blocks everything else.
  *  If it designates high output values to high input values and low values to the rest it is called *Highlights Mask Generator*.
-    The output mask is called *Highlights Luminosity Mask* which reveals highlights and blocks everything elese.
+    The output mask is called *Highlights Luminosity Mask* which reveals highlights and blocks everything elee.

 This is the mask generation transformation (Mapping) and basically this is all theory there is to know.